 The capacitor leakage current may be modelled as a resistor connected in parallel with the capacitor.
 This calculation is generally inaccurate but facilitates the choice of a balancing resistor value at less than 10% of the calculated resistance.
 The value of both balancing resistors may then be matched appropriately.

-Although the basic model described above may suffice for some applications there are many potential resistor design issues that require a more complex design approach beyond the scope of this post.
+Although the basic model described above may suffice for some applications there are many potential high voltage resistor design issues that require a more complex design approach beyond the scope of this post.

 Voltage Regulation Circuits

 A voltage regulator protects sensitive components from overvoltage conditions.
 The device delivers a fixed output voltage that remains constant regardless of any changes in the input voltage or load conditions.